Accessibility Statement

 In addition, when it comes to laundry detergent, more is not always better.
 Too much soap can coat your clothes instead of actually cleaning them, resulting in a stinky mess.
 Have your teen use these pre-measured detergent pods that are safe for any fabric to take out the guesswork—they’ll definitely thank you for it.
 And for those who like a light scent, just pop a scented fabric softener pod into the machine and you’re good to go.

-Again, have your teen refer to the fabric care label when deciding how best to dry each garment.
+No one wants a sweater that fits a toddler.
+So have your teen refer to the fabric care label when deciding how best to dry each garment.
 Next, go over the different heat settings on the dryer, and explain when to use each.
 Always be cautious not to use too high of heat to avoid shrinking your clothes.

 Shop Now